Miradils-Blog/website/content/posts/DSA/eolymp/4036-4038-traversal-of-a-tree/index.md

 #### Output data

 Create the Binary Search Tree from input data.
-Print the vertices of a tree according to pre-order traversal.
+Print the vertices of a tree according to post-order traversal.

 #### Examples